mobi/telephone_number/README.md

 You can set the override file with:

     TelephoneNumber.override_file = "/path/to_file.dat"

+## Todo

+- Build custom validator to integrate with Rails
+- Build formatting functionality
+- Build extended data functionality(short codes, carrier data, etc.)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).